 This tin can pencil holder would keep your school locker neat and clean.
 You can decorate it with alphabet beads and embellishments like buttons, threads, etc.

 The fun faces on these mason jar pencil holders would make your kid crave for owning them.
 They owe their looks to careful painting.

 The golden heat on this blue pencil holder makes it stand out on your desk.
 It is basically a painted mason jar.

-This would be a beautiful Valentine’s Day gift.
-Your beloved can keep her pencils, color pencils and pens in it.
+This would be a beautiful birthday gift.
+Your friend can keep her pencils, color pencils and pens in it.